Mohammed Shuwa: Post Civil War years

 From 1975 to 1979, Mohammed Shuwa served as Federal Commissioner for Trade and Works.
 He retired from the Nigerian Army on October 1, 1979, when the military administration of General Olusegun Obasanjo handed over the reins of political power in Nigeria to the democratically elected government of President Shehu Shagari.

 Death

-Gen. Shuwa was murdered in his Maiduguri home on 2 November 2012 by suspected Boko Haram militants.
+Shuwa was murdered in his home in Maiduguri, in northern Nigeria, on 2 November 2012 by suspected Boko Haram militants.